fzi-forschungszentrum-informatik/Lanelet2/README.md

 catkin build
 ```

 If unsure, see the [Dockerfile](Dockerfile) or the [travis build log](https://travis-ci.org/fzi-forschungszentrum-informatik/Lanelet2).
-It shows the the full installation process, with subsequent build and test based on a docker image with a clean ubuntu installation.
+It shows the full installation process, with subsequent build and test based on a docker image with a clean Ubuntu installation.

 ### Manual, experimental installation using conan
-For non-catkin users, we also offer a conan based install proces.
-Its experimental and might not work on all platforms, expecially Windows.
+For non-catkin users, we also offer a conan based install process.
+Its experimental and might not work on all platforms, especially Windows.
 Since conan handles installing all C++ dependencies, all you need is a cloned repository, conan itself and a few python dependencies:
 ```bash
 pip install conan catkin_pkg numpy